 The History Behind Legal Sports Betting in Michigan

-The Michigan sports betting industry actually dates back to 2015, when government officials were looking to legalize sports betting.
+The Michigan sports betting industry dates back to 2015 when government officials were looking to legalize sports betting.
 Representative Robert Kosowski introduced a pair of bills in 2015, but neither bill was able to make it out of committee.

 Kosowski doubled down a year later, changing some of the language in an effort to get sports betting legalized.
 Those bills failed to make it out of committee either, but the sports betting discussion was underway.